This post contains affiliate links. Please see my disclosure about affiliate links here.

 The assassination of Franz Ferdinand, heir to the Austro-Hungarian throne, by Bosnian Serb Gavrilo Princip in Sarajevo on 28th June 1914 is the event which triggered World War I.

 Like the other former Yugoslav countries, Bosnia and Herzegovina became part of the Kingdom of Serbs, Croats and Slovenes in 1918 which was renamed the Kingdom of Yugoslavia in 1926.
 After World War II it became the Federal People’s Republic of Yugoslavia and in 1963 the Socialist Federal Republic of Yugoslavia.
 In February-March 1992 Bosnia and Herzegovina voted for and declared independence, a move which was followed by war and genocide.

 In 1995, a UN-approved NATO bombing campaign brought the sides to talks which resulted in the Dayton Accords peace agreement.

 My trip to Bosnia and Herzegovina coincided with the country’s first appearance in a FIFA World Cup.
-In Half-time in Bosnia-Herzegovina: Visiting Mostar I examine the country’s political and ethnic divisions through the medium of sport, as well as giving a guided tour of Mostar and it’s UNESCO-designated Old Bridge.
+In Bosnia-Herzegovina: Visiting Mostar I examine the country’s political and ethnic divisions through the medium of sport, as well as giving a guided tour of Mostar and it’s UNESCO-designated Old Bridge.